MGAndroidProjects/WeatherWise-Releases/readme.md

 -  Proper material design with support for **material you design**
 -  Custom accent colors for Android 11 and below.
 -  Get **current weather**
--  Weather based on GPS location or manual entered text.
+-  Weather based on GPS location or manual entered text with autocomplete.
 -  Get **forecast for 5 days of 3 hour interval**
--  Save locations locally and the ability to edit/delete them.
+-  Save locations locally and the ability to delete them.
 -  Theme switcher
 -  Change temperature units
 -  Change navigation label behaviour
+-  Change inactive places icon style
 -  Theme matching icons and splash icons

 > Note: